Scripterix/crud-express-json/readne.md

 ## Beginers explanations

 **npm run test:** This command runs the test suite for your application.
 The specific command it runs depends on how you've set up your tests.
 For example, if you're using a testing framework like Jest, the "test" script might be set to "jest".
+VSC you may use debug mode.

 **npm run start:** This command usually starts your application.
 For a Node.js application, this might be set to "node server.js" or similar, which would start the server defined in server.js.

 **npm run dev:** This command is often used in development and might start your application in a way that makes development easier.
 For example, it might start your server and automatically restart it whenever you save a file.
 This could be achieved using a tool like nodemon.

-Some more info for --watch
+## Some more info for --watch

 - npm install -g live-server
 - live-server
 - npm install -g browser-sync
 - browser-sync start --server --files "*.*"

-Please refer to the documentation or chat history for more details on how to use these commands.
+Please refer to the documentation for more details on how to use these commands.

 ## Installation